• Home

 Registration Form

-Before you proceed with the registration below, make sure ALL STUDENTS AND JUDGES must fill out the forms below.
+Before you proceed with the registration below, make sure ALL STUDENTS must fill out the forms below.
 Failure to do so will result in the tournament dropping you without a refund.

 STUDENT INFORMATION